-- 1. Two six-course concentrations in two distinct disciplines, plus a four-course block in a third distinct discipline. - o The four-course block must contain at least two courses at the 2000-level or higher. - Each six-course concentration contains at least two courses at the 2000-level or higher, and two courses at the 3000-level or higher.
+- Two six-course concentrations in two distinct disciplines, plus a four-course block in a third distinct discipline. - O The four-course block must contain at least two courses at the 2000-level or higher. - Each six-course concentration contains at least two courses at the 2000-level or higher, and two courses at the 3000-level or higher.
 The concentrations are defined for each discipline (below). - A student will not be given credit for more than one concentration within a fundamental discipline (ie. Biology, Chemistry, Computing, Geography, Geology, Mathematics, Physics). - 2.
-Four Mathematics courses which may be taken as the four-course block or as part of a six-course concentration: - MATH 1200 Calculus for Scientists I - MATH 1203 Linear Algebra for Scientists and Engineers - o MATH 2200 Calculus for Scientists II - MATH 2234 Concepts of Mathematical Statistics - 3.
+Four Mathematics courses which may be taken as the four-course block or as part of a six-course concentration: - o MATH 1200 Calculus for Scientists I - o MATH 1203 Linear Algebra for Scientists and Engineers - MATH 2200 Calculus for Scientists II - MATH 2234 Concepts of Mathematical Statistics - 3.
 Two Computing courses: - COMP 2001 Computer-Based Problem Solving for the Sciences - COMP 2008 Scientific Computing I: Modeling and Simulation - 4.
-An additional six General Science Options, which may be chosen from either the General Science Concentrations or the list of Supplementary General Science Courses. - Within the six General Science Options, two courses must be at the 2000-level or higher, and two courses must be at the 3000-level or higher. - Any one General Science course cannot be used to satisfy more than one requirement within the major. - 5.
-Two General Science Capstone Courses: - SCIE 5010 General Science Senior Student Seminar - o SCIE 5020 General Science Interdisciplinary Project - 6.
+An additional six General Science Options selected from courses offered by the Faculty of Science and Technology that include a General Science Option attribute.
+Courses are not guaranteed and are subject to availability and restrictions. - Within the six General Science Options, two courses must be at the 2000-level or higher, and two courses must be at the 3000-level or higher. - Any one General Science course cannot be used to satisfy more than one requirement within the major. - 5.
+Two General Science Capstone Courses: - SCIE 5010 General Science Senior Student Seminar - SCIE 5020 General Science Interdisciplinary Project - 6.
 General Education requirements in a program will normally consist of a minimum of 10 courses. - Four courses will be taken at the foundation level: one from each of the General Education Program's four thematic cluster areas. - Three courses will be taken at the second tier: no more than one from a given thematic cluster.
-BSc students will make their Tier 2 selections from clusters other than Numeracy and Scientific Literacy. - Three courses must be taken at the third tier, selected from at least two of the four thematic clusters. - 7.
+BSc students will make their Tier 2 selections from clusters other than Numeracy and Scientific Literacy. - O Three courses must be taken at the third tier, selected from at least two of the four thematic clusters. - 7.
 Four elective courses